hlzh00/MSE1065-OCP-Project/README.md

 I only created a small sample of the full dataset (n=100) to test the featurization process.
 I will provide the full featurized dataset this weekend but you can also try to run it yourself, it just takes a long time.
 To featurize the full dataset, I provided comments on how to edit the code.
 U just need to change some file names.

-Important: some entries are missing structural data, which are these rows:
+Important: some entries are missing structural data, which are these columns:

-DensityFeatures:
 - density
 - vpa
 - packing fraction

-GlobalSymmetryFeatures:
 - spacegroup_num
 - crystal_system
 - crystal_system_int
 - is_centrosymmetric
 - n_symmetry_ops

-I think the right step would be to remove these entries entirely before training the model.
+I think the right step would be to remove entries missing these features entirely.
+It should only be a handful.

-The dataset also provides a validate and test set, but I haven’t extracted those.
+OCP also provides a validate and a test set, but I haven’t extracted those.
 I will work on extracting those datasets this weekend.
 But if you need to test your model and I haven’t provided those datasets you can try to do it yourself, just follow the same algorithm I used for the training dataset and feed it through the same featurizers.
-If using cross validation, which is probably a good idea anyway since the H-adsorbate dataset is so small, then we don’t actually need the validate set I guess.
-Just extract the test set should be enough.
+If using cross validation, which is probably a good idea anyway since the H-ads dataset is so small, then we won't need the validate set.

 **NOTES:**
 The H-ads dataset is much smaller than the no-ads dataset.
 This means the predicted target (relaxed E_surface+H) will have a higher uncertainty.
 I think this will be important to include in our presentation or final report.